 Belfast is the birthplace of the Titanic, has a gorgeous coastal landscape and is rich in culture and history.
 This is also the starting point to your Causeway Coast Drive.
 Spend some time at the Titanic Museum, visiting City Hall and shopping at Saint Georges Market before you take off!

-The Gobbins is an insane coastal walk along cliffs and through suspension bridges, caves, and tunnels.
+The Gobbins is an unbelievable coastal walk along cliffs and through suspension bridges, caves, and tunnels.
 The guided tour on the peninsula of Islandmagee takes about 2.5 hours and costs £15.
 If you don`t have time for the tour (which you really should do if you have time!) there is a cliff top path you can walk for free and a Visitor Center.
 Learn more HERE.

 The Glens of Antrim